 This card is awesome for travel and restaurant rewards.

-If you travel frequently, or would like to start, the Chase Sapphire Preferred Card makes it easy for consumers to rack up points and redeem them for travel rewards.
+If you travel frequently, or would like to start, the Chase Sapphire Preferred card makes it easy for consumers to rack up points and redeem them for travel rewards.
+That's because you get 2X points per $1 on dining at restaurants and 2X points per $1 on travel.
+Don't for get you also get 1X point spent on all other purchases. which makes it a practical card for reaping rewards wherever you spend money.

 We chose it because of the superb signup bonus

-As with some travel rewards cards, the cruise ship may have sailed long before you can rack up enough points to embark on any trip.
+With some travel rewards cards, the cruise ship may have sailed long before you can rack up enough points to embark on any trip.
 Not so with Chase Sapphire Rewards.
+Instead, you get 50000 points when you spend $4000 in 3.
+So in theory, you can get the card to finance one vacation and by redeeming the point bonus, you can purchase flights for another or a reasonably priced cruise.

 Consider the annual fee.

-If you prefer cashback rewards so you can use them any way you see fit, then the Discover it Cashback Match card is a contender.
+If you prefer cashback rewards so you can use them any way you see fit, then the Discover it Cash Back is a contender.

 Redeem points easily.
 Redeem points (which don't expire) for cash at any time.